petersatsuse/azure-compute-docs/articles/virtual-machines/windows/expand-disks.md

 ms.date: 09/10/2024
 ms.author: kirpas
 ms.custom: devx-track-azurepowershell, references_regions
+# Customer intent: As a cloud administrator, I want to expand the virtual hard disks attached to a Windows VM using PowerShell, so that I can increase storage capacity for applications and data without significant downtime.
 ---
 # How to expand virtual hard disks attached to a Windows virtual machine